aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 <img src="/media/dr-sim-cli-1.png" height="450" >
 </p>

+After a few seconds, the GZClient with the AWS DeepRacer device spawns in the `aws-robomaker-bookstore-store` world.

+1. Enlarge the window.
-After a few seconds, you should see the GZClient with the AWS DeepRacer device spawned in `aws-robomaker-bookstore-store` world.
-Enlarge the window, zoom, and scroll until you find the AWS DeepRacer in the center of the bookstore world.
+3. Zoom and scroll through the navigation menu until you find the AWS DeepRacer car in the center of the bookstore world.

 <p align="center">
 <img src="/media/dr-sim-gazebo-1.png" height="450" >
 </p>

-**1.2.3 – Using rviz tool to navigate the AWS DeepRacer car**
+**1.2.3 – Use the rviz tool to navigate the AWS DeepRacer car**

+To use the rviz tool to navigate the AWS DeepRacer car.

-Next, open another terminal to launch rviz tool to send navigation goals to the AWS DeepRacer.
+!.
+Open another terminal to launch the rviz tool to send navigation goals to the AWS DeepRacer car.

 ```
 rviz2